-On 28 August 1964 Bob Dylan introduced The Beatles to cannabis.
+On 28 August 1964 the future of rock 'n' roll changed forever, when Bob Dylan introduced The Beatles to cannabis.

 The two parties were introduced by a mutual friend, the writer Al Aronowitz, at New York's Delmonico Hotel.
-Upon arriving at The Beatles' suite Dylan asked for cheap wine; Mal Evans was sent to get some, and during the wait Dylan suggested they have a smoke.
+Dylan was driven from Woodstock by his road manager Victor Maymudes, picking up Aronowitz on the way.

 The Beatles were stupefied.
 "Which song?"
 John managed to ask.

 Dylan said, "You know..." and then he sang, "and when I touch you I get high, I get high..."

 John flushed with embarrassment.
 "Those aren't the words," he admitted.
 "The words are, 'I can't hide, I can't hide, I can't hide...'"